talkable/talkable-docs/source/android_sdk/integration/post_purchase.rst

 they make a purchase.
 It has the same flow as a basic Standalone campaign except this is gated by a purchase and shown to a customer immediately after it.

 Post Purchase campaign usually looks like a pop up right after a user made a purchase.
-This campaign initializes on the order confirmation page and captures order details parameters.
-You need to pass order data that includes your customer’s email address, order id, subtotal, coupon codes used at checkout in order to close a referral loop.
-This allows Talkable to detect and close the loop on a referral.
+This campaign is initialized on the order confirmation page and captures order details parameters.
+You need to pass order data to Talkable that includes your customer’s email address, order number, subtotal, coupon code used at checkout to allow Talkable detect and close a referral loop.

 Here is an example of a Purchase capturing, this action should be triggered on the order confirmation page: